gillouche/ansible-red/README.md

 This is in addition to the [dotfiles](https://github.com/gillouche/dotfiles) repository.

-This playbook only supports BlackArch Linux for the moment.
+This playbook is only tested on BlackArch VM and Kali VM.

 ## Requirements